webrecorder/browsertrix-crawler/docs/docs/user-guide/behaviors.md

   }

   // optional: if true, will also check isMatch() and possibly run
-  // this behavior in each iframes.
+  // this behavior in each iframe.
-  // if false, or not defined, this behavior will not be skipped for iframes. static runInIframes = false;
+  // if false, or not defined, this behavior will be skipped for iframes. static runInIframes = false;

   // optional: if defined, provides a way to define a custom way to determine
   // when a page has finished loading beyond the standard 'load' event.
   //
   // if defined, the crawler will await 'awaitPageLoad()' before moving on to
-  // post-crawl processing operations, including link-extraction, screenshots,
+  // post-crawl processing operations, including link extraction, screenshots,
   // and running main behavior
   async awaitPageLoad() {